-GFS Classification National KPA Strategic Objective KPI Unit of Measurement KPI Owner Baseline Target set for 2016/17 Annual Target 2017/18 Annual Target 2018/19 Annual Target 2019/ 2020 Annual Target 2020/ 2021 Annual Target 2021/ 2022 Public Safety [Non-core Function] - Fire Fighting and Protection Basic Service Delivery The creation and maintenanc e of a safe and healthy environment Review Community Safety Plan in three year's cycle, by end of June of third year in conjunction with the Department of Community Safety Plan reviewed Director: Protection Services 1 1 - - 1 Public Safety [Non-core Function] - Fire Fighting and Protection Basic Service Delivery The creation and maintenanc e of a safe and healthy environment Review the Fire Management Plan by the end of June 2018 Plan reviewed Director: Protection Services 1 1 1 1 1 1 1 Finance and Administration [Core function] - Security Services Basic Service Delivery The creation and maintenanc e of a safe and healthy environment Collect R10,000,000 Public Safety Income by 30 June 2018 R-value of public safety collected income Director: Protection Services R 14 285 330 R 10,000,00 0 R10,000,00 0 R10,000,0 00 R10,000,0 00 R10,000,0 00 R10,000 ,000 Water Management [Core function] - Water Distribution Basic Service Delivery The provision and maintenanc e of municipal services Provision of water to informal households based on the standard of 1 water point to 25 households The number of taps installed in relation to the number of informal households.
-Director: Community Services 3144 126 122 118 114 110 106 Water Management [Core function] - Water Distribution Basic Service Delivery The provision and maintenanc e of municipal services Provision of cleaned piped water to all formal households within 200 m from households No of formal households that meet agreed service standards for piped water Director: Community Services 32544 32,483 33,132 33,795 34,471 35,160 35,863 Waste Management [Core function] - Basic Service Delivery The provision and maintenanc e of Provision of refuse removal, refuse dumps and solid waste disposal to all formal Number of formal households for which refuse is removed at least Director: Community Services 33224 31,132 31754 32,389 33,037 33,698 34,372
+National KPA Strategic Objective КРІ Unit of Measurement KPI Owner Baseline Annual Target 2017/18 Annual Target 2018/19 Annual Target 2019/2020 Annual Target 2020/2021 Annual Target 2021/2022 Basic Service Delivery The creation and maintenance of a safe and healthy environment Review the Fire Management Plan by the end of June Plan reviewed Director: Protection Services 1 1 1 1 1 1 Basic Service Delivery The creation and maintenance of a safe and healthy environment Collect R15,000,000 Public Safety Income by 30 June R-value of public safety collected income Director: Protection Services R 34 949 821 R15,000,00 0 R15,000,0 00 R15,000,00 0 R15,000,00 O R15,000,00 O Basic Service Delivery The provision and maintenance of municipal services Provision of water to informal households based on the standard of 1 water point to 25 households The number of taps installed in relation to the number of informal households.
+Director: Community Services 138 119 118 114 110 106 Basic Service Delivery The provision and maintenance of municipal services Provision of cleaned piped water to all formal households within 200 m from households No of formal households that meet agreed service standards for piped water Director: Community Services 32976 33,132 33,795 34,471 35,160 35,863 Basic Service Delivery The provision and maintenance of municipal services Provision of refuse removal, refuse dumps and solid waste disposal to all formal households at least once a week.
+(A household is a residential unit being billed for the particular services rendered by way of the financial system (SAMRAS) Number of formal households for which refuse is removed at least once a week Director: Community Services 31132 31754 32,389 33,037 33,698 34,372 Basic Service Delivery The provision and maintenance of municipal services Provision of refuse removal, refuse dumps and solid waste disposal to all informal households at least once a week Number of weekly removal of refuse in informal households (Once per week = 52 weeks per annum Director: Community Services 52 52 52 52 52 52